Cosplay Model Liz Katz Dons Racy White Bondage Outfit From ‘The Fifth Element’ Character Leeloo

-On Wednesday, cosplay model Liz Katz took to her Instagram page to post a racy snap in which she replicated an outfit from one of the 1997 film The Fifth Element‘s lead characters Leeloo, played by Milla Jovovich.
+On Wednesday, cosplay model Liz Katz took to her Instagram page to post a racy snap.
+For the image, she replicated an outfit of lead character Leeloo, played by Milla Jovovich, from the 1997 film The Fifth Element.

 In the photo, the actress sits on top of a white marble bathroom sink as she gazes down towards the camera.
 She wears one of Leeloo’s most iconic outfits from the movie, a white bondage suit that consists of strips of fabric extending horizontally down her body and held together by a vertical strip that extends from the neck.
 The suit ends up showing more skin than not, revealing the model’s toned figure and flawless skin.
 The strip of fabric across her chest barely covers her busty assets.